ucsf-deb/bifs/README.rst

 The results are stored in a file ep1.npz in your current working directory.
 This is defined in EPFILE near the top of bifs_gui.py.
-Saving the results means the scanning process need only be done once; it it time and resource intensive.
+Saving the results means the scanning process need only be done once; it is time and resource intensive.

 To use the empirical prior select "Parameter Set" and then "Load Empirical Prior".
 This reads the file just mentioned and then uses it to form a prior.